What is the Food Score or Food Grade?

 Food Score is calculated using an equation derived from food ratings of nutrition experts using information found on the Nutrition Facts panel.
 That is, Food Score mimics how a nutrition expert would score the healthfulness of a food based upon its nutrition label.
 The equation uses the content of twelve required nutrients listed on the Nutrition Facts panel: total fat, saturated fat, cholesterol, sodium, total carb, fiber, sugar, protein, Vitamins A and C, calcium, and iron.
 The methodology was published in the June 2009 issue of the Journal of the American Dietetic Association, in the article “Modeling Expert Opinions on Food Healthfulness: A Nutrition Metric” by Jolie M. Martin, MBA, PhD; John Beshears, AM; Katherine L. Milkman; Max H. Bazerman, PhD; Lisa A. Sutherland, PhD, and used by MyNetDiary with permission.

 Some nutrients have a stronger effect on Food Score than others.
 For instance, fiber will affect Food Score more strongly and positively than any other nutrient.
 That means foods higher in fiber will score higher than foods that are lower in fiber.
 Protein, vitamins A and C, calcium, and iron will also have a positive effect on the score.
 The reverse is true for saturated fat – foods higher in that type of fat will have a lower Food Score.
 Total fat, cholesterol, sodium, total carbohydrate, and sugars will also have a negative effect on the score.
+If you are interested in exact formula, please see it in Appendix A below.

 Most Food Scores will vary from -5 (less healthy) to +5 (more healthy) for serving sizes listed on the Nutrition Facts panel.
 For instance: